Skip to content

 Implementing the growth strategy places demands on both the organisation and its management.
 The company’s ability to recruit, maintain and develop the correct competence – and also to correctly time the offering to meet demand – will play a vital role.
 In line with its strategy, Digia is also seeking growth through acquisitions.
 However, Digia cannot be certain of locating suitable companies for acquisition or of successfully integrating them.

 Data security and protection risks comprise a significant risk area in the company’s business operations.
 Organisations have more and more information that is critical to their operations.
-Threats to data security and protection, and their quality and quantity, have risen significantly in recent years.
+Threats to data security and protection have risen significantly in recent years.
 Data security and protection risks mainly concern technology and people.
 Significant risk factors include, for instance, risks in high-security projects and the subcontracting chain.
 Due to the nature of its operations, the company is also the target of hostile influence.
 The company identifies, manages and prevents both internal and external threats.
 The company implements a regular ISO 27001-certified risk management process based on best practices in handling data security and protection risks.
 Risks are identified and their impact and significance are analysed.
 The risk level is reduced with appropriate measures where possible.
 Operational response and the handling of potential threats have been planned, rehearsed and tested in practice.
 The company's employees are continuously trained, and data security and protection issues are actively communicated within the company and, if necessary, also to partners and customers.
 The company works in close cooperation with a variety of data security and protection authorities and networks.
 Physical security and personnel safety issues are managed using mechanisms similar to those employed in data security and data protection.